Unfazed by coronavirus, Egypt's farmers harvest their wheat

 “The costs (of farming) are up, prices have increased for everybody.
 One sack of (fertilizer) is very expensive, it’s not free.
 And hiring someone to work is also costly.”

-“We’re not worried about coronavirus or any of this nonsense,” he added, even as a shiny new hospital towered over the fields of wheat in the neighbouring town of Kom Hamada, which villagers say is a designated coronavirus isolation facility yet to be occupied. ($1 = 15.7000 Egyptian pounds) (Reporting by Nadine Awadalla; Editing by Maha El Dahan and Alexandra Hudson)
+“We’re not worried about coronavirus or any of this nonsense,” he added, even as a shiny new hospital towered over the fields of wheat in the neighboring town of Kom Hamada, which villagers say is a designated coronavirus isolation facility yet to be occupied.

+Reporting by Nadine Awadalla; Editing by Maha El Dahan and Alexandra Hudson